Andrei-ionut27/OLX-Jira-Manual_testing/Manual_Testing_Project_For__OLX.md

 <h5> Tests in scope: </h5>

-**(descrieti aici toate testele pe care intentionati sa le faceti.
-Puteti include functionalitati din aplicatie, tipuri sau tehnici de testare, dispozitive pe care veti testa etc)**
  We are focusing our tests on the following areas:
 1) The main category Jobs - In this section will test the category call center Here will test the following areas:
 - Job mobility